MicrosoftDocs/cpp-docs/docs/vcpkg.md

 Just delete the directory.

 ## Send feedback about vcpkg
-Use the `--survey` command to send feedback to Microsoft about vcpkg, including bug reports and suggestions for features.
+Use the **--survey** command to send feedback to Microsoft about vcpkg, including bug reports and suggestions for features.

 ## The vcpkg folder hierarchy
 All vcpkg functionality and data is self-contained in a single directory hierarchy, called an "instance".
 There are no registry settings or environment variables.
 You can have any number of instances of vcpkg on a machine and they do not interfere with each other.

 The contents of a vcpkg instance are:

 - buildtrees -- contains subfolders of sources from which each library is built
 - docs -- documentation and examples
 - downloads -- cached copies of any downloaded tools or sources. vcpkg searches here first when you run the install command .
 - installed-- Contains the headers and binaries for each installed library.
-When you integrate with VIsual Studio, you are essentially telling it add this folder to its search paths.
+When you integrate with Visual Studio, you are essentially telling it add this folder to its search paths.
 - packages -- Internal folder for staging between installs.
 - ports -- Files that describe each library in the catalog, its version, and where to download it.
 You can add your own ports if needed.
 - scripts -- Scripts (cmake, powershell) used by vcpkg.